icecube/icetray-public/tableio/resources/docs/make_a_writer_service.rst

 There are writer services that produce HDF5 tables, ROOT files, and plain text (CSV).
-To make a new writer service for your pet analysis format, you must implement subclasses of :c:type:`I3Table` and :c:type:`I3TableService`.
+To make a new writer service for your pet analysis format, you must implement subclasses of :cpp:type:`I3Table` and :cpp:type:`I3TableService`.

 I3Table
 *******

-.. c:type:: I3Table
+.. cpp:type:: I3Table

    represents a table on disk

-    .. c:function:: void I3Table::WriteRows(I3TableRowConstPtr rows)
+.. cpp:function:: void I3Table::WriteRows(I3TableRowConstPtr rows)

    Write the data in `rows` to disk

-    .. c:function:: void I3TableRow::Flush(size_t nrows)
+.. cpp:function:: void I3TableRow::Flush(size_t nrows)

    Flush nrows to disk.

-Your subclass must implement :c:func:`WriteRows()`.
-If it implements any kind of caching, you should also implement :c:func:`Flush()`.
+Your subclass must implement :cpp:func:`WriteRows()`.
+If it implements any kind of caching, you should also implement :cpp:func:`Flush()`.
 Here, for example, is an implementation that writes comma-separated text (CSV).

 WriteRows()